 5. Remediate Identified Risks

-Create and implement practices and policies to close gaps with your team’s data access.
+Create and implement practices and policies to close gaps in your team’s data access.
 You may also note new technologies you need to solve these challenges and help make compliance more seamless for your team.

 6. Create an Incident Response Plan